![]() |

 |

-New Information and Referral Phone Service Available
+Topics > New Information and Referral Phone Service Available

-The United Way is celebrating "2-1-1 Day" on February 11 to formally mark the regionwide expansion of 2-1-1 phone service in the Bay Area.
-It's a toll-free, easy-to-remember phone number that connects people in need with local community services, such as child care, youth programs, job training, senior services, immigration assistance, counseling, food, shelter and much more.
-The 2-1-1 service is available 24 hours a day in multiple languages, seven days a week in various languages in seven Bay Area counties: Alameda, Contra Costa, Marin, Napa, San Francisco, Santa Clara and Solano.
-Plans to bring 2-1-1 to Sonoma and San Mateo are actively underway.
-The basis for 2-1-1 is the Contra Costa Resource Online Database (CORD), which contains hundreds of records about programs and services.
-To check the accuracy of your program's information on CORD, visit crisis-center.org and click on CORD.
+New Information and Referral Phone Service Available![]() The 211 phone service in the Bay Area is a toll-free, easy-to-remember phone number that connects people in need with local community services, such as child care, youth programs, job training, senior services, immigration assistance, counseling, food, shelter and much more.
+The 211 service is available 24 hours a day in multiple languages, seven days a week in various languages in seven Bay Area counties: Alameda, Contra Costa, Marin, Napa, San Francisco, Santa Clara and Solano.
+Plans to bring 211 to Sonoma and San Mateo are actively underway.
+The basis for 211 in Contra Costa County is what was formally known as the Contra Costa Resource Online Database (CCCORD), which contains hundreds of records about programs and services.
+In Contra Costa County, 211 is run by the Contra Costa Crisis Center.
+For more information on 211 or to check the accuracy of your program's information on 211, visit www.crisis-center.org

 |